 When you are planning your Big Bend vacation there are many options for BIG fun!
 Big Bend National Park is all about wide open spaces where you can do many things on your own.
-Following are some of the most popular activities for your vaction to Big Bend.
+Following are some of the most popular activities for your vacation to Big Bend.

-No horses are available inside the park, however you can bring your own horse to the park.
+No horses are available inside the park, however, you can bring your own horse to the park.
 In order to bring a horse you will need to obtain a backcountry use permit and certain restrictions apply.
 Stables in Study Butte, Lajitas, and south of Marathon offer guided trips outside of the park.

 Several companies offer guided river trips ranging from one-half day to one week.
 You can also bring (or rent) equipment and obtain a backcountry use permit to do your own river trip.
 Because river levels and conditions vary, check current conditions before going off on your own.